-20. Use soft furnishings to add colour and warmth
+30. Use soft furnishings to add color and warmth

 Soft furnishings are the perfect way to transform a room without having to redecorate completely.

-'Chalky colour palettes based on heritage prints always work well in country bedrooms,' says Debbie Leigh, Design Manager at ILIV.
+'Chalky color palettes based on heritage prints always work well in country bedrooms,' says Debbie Leigh, Design Manager at ILIV (opens in new tab).
 'They are easy to incorporate, with of plenty of blankets, throws and varying cushion sizes.'